 Many dogs that are diagnosed with mitral valve insufficiency live for many years without progressing to heart failure.
 However, once your dog is diagnosed with heart failure, the disease will usually progress and be fatal within one year or less.

-Heart Failure Due To Valve Defect Questions and Advice from Veterinary Professionals
+Heart Failure Due To Valve Defect Average Cost

 How do I locate a surgeon who would perform either Mitral valve repair or replacement.
 I live in Massachusetts and my current heart doctor tells me that there are no known success surgeries in performing this kind of surgery and he does not know who/where I would even find a surgeon to perform this kind of surgery?